-Fourslide stamping refers to a particular stamping process that is used to produce complex stamped parts requiring a bend greater than 90°.
+Fourslide stamping refers to a particular stamping process used to produce complex stamped parts requiring a bend greater than 90°.
 A fourslide is a mechanism that guides a forming tool into the correct position.
-The fourslide does this action quickly and repeatedly, time and again, producing a large quantity of identical products in a short period of time.
+The fourslide does this action quickly and repeatedly, producing a large quantity of identical products in a short period of time.

 Fourslide machines are economically beneficial for manufacturing intricate parts like metal springs, wire forms, and stampings from metal strips or wires.
 Some common metallic materials that undergo fourslide stamping are aluminum, bronze, steel, cropper, and many more.
 Fourslide stamping is particularly advantageous for those applications that cannot be accomplished on a regular press without additional secondary processes that can be easily made with fourslide machines.
 Fourslide machines have several beneficial features over other metal stamping processes, including a high level of accuracy, repeated results, and a reduced cost in tooling fees.